PsychicNoodles/alex/README.md

 To run the profiler, on the `examples/build/matrixmultiplier` program with the `examples/inputs/matrix-1000x1000.in` test input using the cache preset, run `npm start -- --in examples/inputs/matrix-1000x1000.in --preset cache -- examples/build/matrixmultiplier`.
+If that's too long for you, run `npm run example` as a shortcut for the matrix multiplier.

 ## Data Collection